 - Shells

-- Flowers and wildflowers (Please note: collecting flowers and wildflowers is illegal in some natural areas and parks.
+- Flowers and wildflowers.
+(Please note: Collecting flowers and wildflowers is illegal in some natural areas and parks.
 Read signs or ask your local park rangers to be sure.
-Many local, state, and national parks and other regions allow you to take one simple bouquet home for personal use.
+Many local, state, and national parks, as well as other regions, allow you to take one simple bouquet home for personal use.
 But please be responsible when picking flowers, and watch out for poison oak or ivy.)

 - Anything else you discover that is safe and appropriate to take home.
 (Please be responsible citizens and only take what you intend to use.
 Nature does not thrive when it is stripped of its parts.)